ccoutant/gabi-stage/docsrc/elf/08-pheader.rst

 The diagrams below illustrate segment contents in general terms.
 The order and membership of sections within a segment may vary;
 moreover, processor-specific constraints may alter the examples below.
-See the processor supplement for details.
+See the psABI supplement for details.

 Text segments contain read-only instructions and data, typically including the following sections (see :ref:`Special-Sections`\ ):